ShirzadBh/posture/README.md

        1. Saving unlimited profiles for any type of objects
        2. Saving parent and children of selected objects
-       3. Saving wire color and object names
-       4. Saving information in an external file
+       3. Saving information in an external file
-       5. Loading information from an external file
+       4. Loading information from an external file
-       6. Loading Real-Time (optional)
+       5. Loading Real-Time (optional)
-       7. Recreating points for deleted objects
+       6. Recreating points for deleted objects
-       8. Creating all hierarchical connection for recreated nodes
+       7. Creating all hierarchical connection for recreated nodes
-       9. Exporting data as an external file.
+       8. Exporting data as an external file.
-       10. Importing file from an external file.
+       9. Importing file from an external file.

 #   Attention: